 Divorce inheritance questions sometimes come up as a couple begins the process of dividing their assets.
 Would an inheritance be considered the separate property of one spouse or could it be classified as a marital asset?
-Determining how the asset it is categorized and whether it is subject to division will depend on whether the funds were kept separate and if the assets have been converted.

 The following answers to questions from our visitors focus on some of the issues concerning how inheritance is handled in a divorce:

 Gloria's Question: I stand to inherit my parent's house and assets when my 80 year old mother passes away.
 I'm afraid that if I don't get a divorce before she dies, that my husband will be entitled to half of my inheritance.
 Is this true?

 Brette Replies: If you receive an inheritance during marriage and keep those assets or funds separate (such as in a separate account) and don't convert them to marital assets (such as by putting them in a joint account or using them to pay for marital assets), they are separate property when you divorce.

 Mary's Question: My brother has a will and he is leaving me his home if he passes away (it will only be left to me in the will).
 If I divorce, can my husband take the house from me even if it's left in a will?